 Being arrested for DUI is an unpleasant experience that can have a major impact on your future.
 You may believe that the state’s evidence against you is unbeatable.
 However, that may not be the DUI case.
 Defenses do exist that can render the evidence insupportable.
-It takes a savvy and skilled criminal defense attorney who specializes in DUI cases to achieve that.
+However, it takes a savvy and skilled criminal defense attorney who specializes in DUI cases to achieve that.

 At RPM Law, our Newport Beach DUI lawyer is thoroughly versed in the mechanics of how to deconstruct your arrest to uncover mistakes, flaws, inconsistencies, and weaknesses.
 Many aspects of your arrest can be analyzed, from why you were pulled over in the first place to how your blood alcohol test was conducted.
 Our DUI lawyers urge you to take advantage of our knowledge, experience, and dedication in fighting your DUI charge through the courts.

 Driving under the influence of alcohol and/or drugs can occur in more than one way.
 As an adult in Newport Beach, if your blood alcohol concentration (BAC) measures .08 percent or more on a breathalyzer test, you are illegally over the limit.
 If you are under 21, an underage DUI consists of a BAC of .02 percent.
 You can also be arrested if a police officer witnesses impaired driving on your part even if your BAC is below the legal limit.

 A first criminal offense DUI in California is charged as a misdemeanor that can lead to various penalties that can include:

 - A fine of $390 up to $1,000